-An edit box will open under your mouse and you can enter the text you wish to match in the column.
+An edit box will open under your mouse and you can enter the filter you wish to apply to the column.

 You can use one of the wildcards: ' * ' for any characters, ' # ' for any digits or ' @ ' for any letters in the filter text that you enter.
 For example the filter "P1#" will match P1, P10 or P123 but not P1A.

 You can enter a comparison prefix in the filter ' = ', ' < ', ' <= ', ' > ', ' >= ', ' <> ', and ' != ' (not equal).

 If you use a comparison prefix then the filter is used verbatim, not treated as ending in a wildcard.
 For example, if you want to find an exact match you can enter "=P1" and this will match only the value "P1".

 If you use a comparison prefix then any wildcard that you enter on the end of the filter will be ignored.

 Press enter to confirm your filter and return to the list/editing session.